Reikimen/CASA0019-SDV-Group-Storm/README.md

 - This formula combines temperature, humidity, and wind speed to calculate the apparent temperature.

-3. **Find the ups, comfortable and collars of the Apparent Temp (From Wiki: London Greenwich Weather Station):**
+3. **Find the ups, comfortable and collars of the Apparent Temp (From Wiki: Climate of London, Greenwich Weather Station):**

    - **High Temperature Condition:**